yucheols/yucheols.github.io/_pages/publications.md

 ---

 ## 2024
-Y Shin, K Heo, SN Othman, Y Jang, M-S Min, A Borzée.
+<small> Y Shin, K Heo, SN Othman, Y Jang, M-S Min, A Borzée.
 2024.
 Tracing the geographic origin of a non-native Red-banded Snake (Colubridae: Lycodon rufozonatus) found on Jeju Island, Republic of Korea.
-Herpetologica 80.
+Herpetologica 80. </small>

 ## 2023
 Y Peng, Y Li, G Cao, H Li, Y Shin, Z Piao, F Perez, W Zhu, A Borzée.
 2023.
 Estimation of habitat suitability and landscape connectivity for Liaoning and Jilin clawed salamanders (Hynobiidae: Onychodactylus) in the transboundary region between the People’s Republic of China and the Democratic People’s Republic of Korea.
 Global Ecology and Conservation 48: e02694.